The Web address of this article is

 perspective on losses (broken

 bonds).
-Then scan
+Then note

-these typical physical and
+these typical

 invisible things kids and adults can lose